Strobesstrobes

 TL;DR

-• ✓Mobile app penetration testing assesses an iOS or Android app's client binary, local data storage, and the APIs it talks to, using the OWASP MASVS verification standard and the MASTG test guide.
+• ✓Mobile app penetration testing attacks the client binary, on-device storage, and the backend APIs an iOS or Android app talks to, graded against the OWASP MASVS standard and reproduced with the MASTG test cases.

-• ✓A typical engagement runs 5 to 10 days per platform and produces CVSS-scored findings mapped to MASVS controls.
+• ✓A single-platform engagement runs about 5 to 10 days and produces CVSS-scored findings, each tied to a MASVS control and a MASTG test ID.

 What is mobile app penetration testing?